sandialabs/LVTM/Documentation/3rd_Party_Licenses.md

-The following code libraries, utility applications, and icon sets have been used in the development of LabVIEW Task Manager:
+### The following code libraries and utility applications have been used in the development of *LabVIEW Task Manager*:

+---

 **GPower Error & Warning**

 > LicenseTextGoesHere